johnwcowan/r7rs-work/Twinjo.md

 ## Abstract

-This SRFI specifies Arentheis, a general and extensible method of serializing Scheme data in a way that other languages can straightforwardly handle.
-Arentheis provides a textual format that is a variant of Lisp S-expressions and a binary format that is a subset of ASN.1 Basic Encoding Rules.
+This SRFI specifies Twinjo, a general and extensible method of serializing Scheme data in a way that other languages can straightforwardly handle.
+Twinjo provides a textual format that is a variant of Lisp S-expressions and a binary format that is a subset of ASN.1 Basic Encoding Rules.